aws-samples/mwaa-disaster-recovery/README.md

 Amazon Managed Workflow for Apache Airflow ([MWAA](https://aws.amazon.com/managed-workflows-for-apache-airflow/)) is a managed orchestration service for [Apache Airflow](https://airflow.apache.org/).
 An MWAA deployment comes with meaningful defaults such as multiple availability zone (AZ) deployment of Airflow schedulers and auto-scaling of Airflow workers across multiple AZs, all of which can help customers minimize the impact of an AZ failure.
 However, a regional large scale event (LSE) can still adversely affect business continuity of critical workflows running on an MWAA environment.
 To minimize the impact of LSEs, a multi-region architecture is needed that automatically detects service disruption in the primary region and automates cut-over to the secondary region.
 This project offers an automated-solution for two key [disaster recovery](https://docs.aws.amazon.com/whitepapers/latest/disaster-recovery-workloads-on-aws/disaster-recovery-options-in-the-cloud.html) strategies for MWAA: **Backup Restore** and **Warm Standby**.
 Let's review the solution architectures and dive-deep into the two strategies next.

 This solution is a part of an AWS blog series on MWAA Disaster Recovery.
 Please review both [Part 1](https://aws.amazon.com/blogs/big-data/disaster-recovery-strategies-for-amazon-mwaa-part-1/) and
-[Part 2](https://aws.amazon.com/blogs/big-data/disaster-recovery-strategies-for-amazon-mwaa-part-2/)blog series before diving into the details of the solution.
+[Part 2](https://aws.amazon.com/blogs/big-data/disaster-recovery-strategies-for-amazon-mwaa-part-2/) blog series before diving into the details of the solution.

 > [!NOTE]
 > The project currently supports the following versions of MWAA: